randing89/kml2ov2/README.md

 /**
  * @typedef {OV2} OV2
  * @property name Name of the layer
- * @property content Content of ov2 file
+ * @property content Content buffer of ov2 file
  */
 /**
  * Convert KML to OV2